 - Purchase in bulk from Alibaba and have the order shipped to a 3PL and have them individually ship the products for you.

 As you can probably tell dropshipping with AliExpress is fraught with peril.
 It’s surprising that it’s still the platform people flock to for their dropshipping business.
-I suggest you check out this article on 9 things to know before dropshipping with AliExpress.

 There are far better alternatives out there that can mitigate many of the risks.
 Using suppliers such as CJ Dropshipping, Zendrop or Salehoo Dropship may be an option until you are ready to make a bulk order of a certain product.